ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/JonnyWhatshisface/CVE-2024-56433](https://github.com/JonnyWhatshisface/CVE-2024-56433) :  ![starts](https://img.shields.io/github/stars/JonnyWhatshisface/CVE-2024-56433.svg) ![forks](https://img.shields.io/github/forks/JonnyWhatshisface/CVE-2024-56433.svg)

 ## CVE-2024-56431
  oc_huff_tree_unpack in huffdec.c in libtheora in Theora through 1.0 7180717 has an invalid negative left shift.
+NOTE: this is disputed by third parties because there is no evidence of a security impact, e.g., an application would not crash.